2 Days in Bruges, Belgium: Best Things to Do, See & Eat

 World-famous Belgian chocolatiers such as Godiva, Mary, and Pierre Marcolini all have shops in Bruges, but you can find their chocolate throughout Belgium, as well as in other countries around the world.

-If you want to try some local chocolate instead, visit Chocolaterie Spegelaere, Depla Chocolatier, or Dumon Chocolatier.
+If you want to try some local chocolate instead, visit Chocolaterie Spegelaere, Pol Depla Chocolatier, or Chocolatier Dumon.
 These three shops are smaller, family-owned, and originated in Bruges.
 If you were to visit only a few chocolate shops in Bruges, these would be the ones to choose!

 Photo by Alain Rouiller